 Do I Have a Slip and Fall Case?

 Slip and fall accidents are listed among the top causes of serious injury among all age groups.
 Injuries from a fall can range from minor bumps and bruises to traumatic brain injuries and even wrongful death.
 Older adults are especially at risk for serious and life-threatening injuries.
-When slip and fall accidents happen.
 Due to these risks, property owners and occupiers have a duty to ensure their property is reasonably safe and free from fall hazards.
 Depending on the circumstances, this means that property owners may have to routinely inspect their property and take steps to correct dangerous conditions.
 When these parties neglect their duty to secure their premises and you sustain injuries in a fall as a result, then you have grounds for a legal claim.
+Our San Jose slip and fall attorney discusses this further below.

 What Are Common Causes of Slip and Fall Accidents?